AY2526S1-CS2103T-W12-3a/tp/docs/UserGuide.md

 1. **Multiple screens:** The GUI may open off-screen if the app was last closed on a secondary display.
 Delete `preferences.json` to reset window position.
 2. **Minimized Help Window:** If minimized, re-running `help` will not open a new window.
 Restore the existing one manually.
+3. **Undo refreshes details panel:** Entering undo while viewing a details panel will cause the details panel to default to the empty details panel.
+The user will have to click on the person to review his/her details.

 --------------------------------------------------------------------------------------------------------------------